jsbin/learn/public/blog/my-zen-mode.md

   jsbin.settings.editor.theme = 'solarized light';
 ```

-I'll be quite frank, the default theme for CodeMirror/jsbin isn't the prettiest to
-work with, so I've opted to use the solarized theme, it's the theme I use everywhere
-else (Terminal.app && Vim).
-We support both light and dark solarized themes, I use
+Solarized is a beautiful theme, I use everywhere (Terminal.app && Vim).
+We support
-the light theme in the browser.
+both light and dark solarized themes, I use the light theme in the browser.

 ## Default template

-I the default template functionality, when I was mostly using jsbin for hacking
-canvas experiments, I could just go to jsbin.com and have the canvas element in the DOM
-with a loads of javascript functions already defined.
-Now, my default template is somewhat
-simpler:
+Default templates in JS Bin really make it your own, you can add default content
+to all three of the input panels, so if you always use jQuery, you can have JS Bin
+always include it for you.
+My default template is pretty simple

 ### HTML